 Powerful Shoreline Protection

-Under the Endangered Species Act, 22 coral species are listed as threatened, and three are listed as endangered.
+Under the Endangered Species Act, 22 coral species are listed as threatened, and two are listed as endangered.
 The primary threats to coral reefs are climate change, pollution, and impacts from unsustainable fishing.5

 Habitat for Millions